datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	vault secrets list -detailed
 	```

 4. As the final step, trigger a plugin reload.
-This will reload all mounted backends using that plugin:
+This reloads all mounted backends using that plugin:

 	```bash
 	vault plugin reload -plugin vault-plugin-secrets-datastax-astra